HarunMbaabu/BeyonicAPI-Python-Examples/README.md

 The beyonic APIs Doc Reference: https://apidocs.beyonic.com/

-To start using the Beyonic API Python API, you need to start by downloading the Beyonic API fficial Python client library and setting your secret key.
+To start using the Beyonic Python API, you need to start by downloading the Beyonic API official Python client library and setting your secret key.

 **Install the Beyonic API Python Official client library**